From Adam to Us

 From Adam to Us offers a unique approach for studying world history which you can use simultaneously for students in grades five through eight.
 The year-long course is presented in 30 units with five lessons per unit.
 This amounts to one lesson per day for 150 days.

 While world history is the main topic, this course also provides extensive coverage of geography and world cultures and significant language arts coverage which I will detail later in this review.
-It uses a combination of Notgrass course books along with ten literary works which you can buy or borrow from the library.
+It uses a combination of Notgrass course books along with ten literary works that you can buy or borrow from the library.

 The required From Adam to Us course books can be purchased as a curriculum package that includes the two-volume textbook, a book of readings titled Our Creative World, From Adam to Us Timeline, From Adam to Us Map Book, and an answer key.
 Optional audio readings of the core text lessons are available as downloadable MP3 files.